Drugs are introduced into the body by several routes. They may be

 A drug product can be prepared or manufactured in ways that prolong drug absorption from the injection site for hours, days, or longer.
 Such products do not need to be administered as often as drug products with more rapid absorption.

 For the subcutaneous route, a needle is inserted into fatty tissue just beneath the skin.
 After a drug is injected, it then moves into small blood vessels (capillaries) and is carried away by the bloodstream.
-Alternatively, a drug reaches the bloodstream through the lymphatic vessels (see Figure: Lymphatic System: Helping Defend Against Infection).
+Alternatively, a drug reaches the bloodstream through the lymphatic vessels (see figure Lymphatic System: Helping Defend Against Infection Lymphatic System: Helping Defend Against Infection Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
+Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
+These... read more ).
 Protein drugs that are large in size, such as insulin, usually reach the bloodstream through the lymphatic vessels because these drugs move slowly from the tissues into capillaries.
 The subcutaneous route is used for many protein drugs because such drugs would be destroyed in the digestive tract if they were taken orally.

-Certain drugs (such as progestins used for hormonal birth control) may be given by inserting plastic capsules under the skin (implantation).
+Certain drugs (such as progestins used for hormonal birth control Hormonal Methods of Contraception Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings or barrier contraceptives) Applied to the skin (patch) Implanted under the skin read more ) may be given by inserting plastic capsules under the skin (implantation).
 Although this route of administration is rarely used, its main advantage is to provide a long-term therapeutic effect (for example, etonogestrel that is implanted for contraception may last up to 3 years).

 The intramuscular route is preferred to the subcutaneous route when larger volumes of a drug product are needed.
 Because the muscles lie below the skin and fatty tissues, a longer needle is used.
 Drugs are usually injected into the muscle of the upper arm, thigh, or buttock.
 How quickly the drug is absorbed into the bloodstream depends, in part, on the blood supply to the muscle: The sparser the blood supply, the longer it takes for the drug to be absorbed.